tzachi81/generators/README.md

 **"iterator is an object which defines a sequence and potentially a return value upon its termination."
 (MDN web docs)**

 ### Iterable protocol
-- for..in are for enumerable properties (including Object data type) - they return their object keys.
+- **for..in** loop is for enumerable properties (including Object data type) - they return their object keys.
-- for..of is a method, introduced in ES2015, for iterating over "iterable collections" - they return their object values.
+- **for..of** loop is a method, introduced in ES2015, for iterating over "iterable collections" - they return their object values.
 - These are the objects/ data-types that have a [Symbol.iterator] property: built-in iterables: Array, TypedArray, String, Map, Set.
 - **The for..of loop doesn't work with Objects because they are not "iterable", and therefore don't have a [Symbol.iterator] property.**